 - If the authority addresses the bullying, it stops.
 If it is allowed to continue, it will continue and escalate.

-- Authorities can understand that kids who bully are projecting their brokenness, so bullies need boundaries to be set by authorities.
+- Authorities can understand that kids who bully are projecting their brokenness.
+Therefore, bullies need boundaries set by those in charge .
 At the same time, authorities need to have a plan about addressing the brokenness.

 - Candice’s workshop Understanding Gen Z Bullies is a helpful tool for getting things set up.